aumfer/altered-logs/README.md

 - Autoscaling and ECS deployments (from AWS Events)
 - Terraform state changes (from S3)

-as well as a REST API with 2 redundant deployments of the same codebase
+as well as a REST API with 2 redundant deployments of the same codebase:

 One version hosted as a lambda behind an ALB

 One version is:
 - served via ASP.NET MVC Core
 - deployed as a Docker image